IronOxidizer/kfps-games/README.md

 ## Technologies

-TODO: Use GWSL instead of GLSL for WebGPU support and finer control over SPIR-V generation
+TODO: Use WGSL instead of GLSL.
+Adds WebGPU support and finer control over SPIR-V generation

 - critical metric: Runtime metric, or compile/dependency metric if no runtime exists